AAROC/aaroc.github.io/_posts/2015-06-16-Announcing-PerfSONAR.md

 If you want to find out more about what perfSONAR take a look at the [perfSONAR website](http://www.perfsonar.net) and links therein.
 A good resource for analysing end-to-end performance is the [ESNet](http://www.esnet.net) knowledgebase and links therein.

 To find out more about how perfSONAR is improving the use and capability of the NREN in South Africa, take a look at [Roderick's slides from TNC 2015](https://tnc15.terena.org/core/presentation/199) - where he goes into depth about the system's use in South Africa.
-If you're interested how perfSONAR could benefit you locally, don't hesitate to get in touch with Roderick Mooiu (rmooi.at.csir.co.za) or Kevin Draa (kdraai.at.csir.co.za) at SANREN.
+If you're interested how perfSONAR could benefit you locally, don't hesitate to get in touch with Roderick Mooi (rmooi.at.csir.co.za) or Kevin Draai (kdraai.at.csir.co.za) at SANREN.

 Lastly, to use the SANREN perfSONAR tools, take a look at http://perfsonar.sanren.ac.za